 As a young girl I had imagined myself doing all sorts of things.
-These ranged from teaching in schools to working in a bank, from being a actor, to giving interviews for magazine (yes, yes!), but never had I imagined myself making achaar.
+These ranged from teaching in schools to working in a bank, from being an actor and giving interviews for magazine (yes, yes!), to living in a foreign land as a scholar (don’t ask!), but never had I imagined myself making achaar.

 P.S.
-You are welcome to come over and sample the achaar, just remember to say its nice.
+You are welcome to come over and sample some achaar, just remember to say its nice.